Publish and protect APIs running on Azure VMware Solution VMs

-Users: Represents the consumers of the exposed APIs and represent both users and services consuming the APIs.
+Users: Represents the exposed APIs' consumers and represents both users and services consuming the APIs.

-The traffic flow goes through API Management instance, which abstracts the backend services, plugged into Hub virtual network.
-The ExpressRoute Gateway routes the traffic to ExpressRoute Global Reach channel and reaches an NSX Load Balancer distributing the incoming traffic over to the different backend services instances.
+The traffic flow goes through the API Management instance, which abstracts the backend services, plugged into the Hub virtual network.
+The ExpressRoute Gateway routes the traffic to the ExpressRoute Global Reach channel and reaches an NSX Load Balancer distributing the incoming traffic to the different backend service instances.

 An internal deployment publishes APIs consumed by internal users or systems.
-DevOps team and API developers use the same management tools and developer portal as in the external deployment.
+DevOps teams and API developers use the same management tools and developer portal as in the external deployment.

-Internal deployments can be with Azure Application Gateway to create a public and secure endpoint for the API leveraging its capabilities and creating a hybrid deployment that enables different scenarios.
-The API leverages its capabilities and creates a hybrid deployment that enables different scenarios.
+Use Azure Application Gateway for internal deployments to create a public and secure endpoint for the API.
+The gateway's capabilities are used to create a hybrid deployment that enables different scenarios.

 Use the same API Management resource for consumption by both internal and external consumers.